December 30, 2020 · Nicolette Cromer

 Canonical tags can be a complex topic.
 The important thing to know is that it is a best practice to use them across your site to help search engines recognize the main source of content or page of authority.
 Self-referencing canonical tags are typically a good practice.
 And if URLs on your website are canonicalized to a different URL, ensure that was intentional.

 Say you have multiple pages with blog post listings on them, but you only want Google to index the first page (it has the most authority and best content).
-In your sitemap, you would tell Google that when it sees Page 2 of your blog posts and beyond, to look back at the main blog posts page but placing a “rel=canonical” in the code.
+In your sitemap, you would tell Google that when it sees Page 2 of your blog posts and beyond, to look back at the main blog posts page by placing a “rel=canonical” in the code.

 Learn more about canonicalization with these resources: